Active Colloids: Novel Mesophases and Devices

 Active colloids in 3d are exceedingly rare, most systems are quasi 2d sedimented onto a substrate.
 We have taken a Janus particle system, exhibiting induced charge electrophoresis, which is active in the xy plane.
 The strong dipolar interactions in the z direction lead to the formation of a number of (colloidal) polymorphs, while at lower volume fraction novel sheet-like and labyrinthine structures form.
 Powered by the external AC electric field, these structures are reminiscent of membranes in living systems.

-Active Labyrinth phase form of 1.5 microjn Janus Particles.
+Active Labyrinth phase form of 1.5 micron Janus Particles.

 • Mauleon-Amieva A, Allen MP,Liverpool, TB, Royall CP, "Dynamics and Interactions of Quincke Roller Clusters: from Orbits and Flips to Excited States", Sci.
 Adv.
 9 eadf5144 (2023). link to PDF